zulip/zulip/templates/zerver/help/import-from-slack.md

 If you imported your organization into Zulip Cloud, simply e-mail [support@zulip.com](mailto:support@zulip.com) to request this.

+!!! warn ""
+    To avoid confusion, first make sure that the users in your organization are aware that their Slack account has been moved to Zulip, and are expecting to receive a password reset email.

 #### Send password reset emails (self-hosted organization)